Holden Commodore (VS): Overview

 Launched in April 1995, the VS Commodore served as a mechanical update of the second generation architecture, destined to assist sales before the all-new VT model in August 1997.
 The extent of exterior changes veered not much further than a redesigned Holden logo and wheel trims.
 An updated Ecotec (Emissions and Consumption Optimisation through TEChnology) version of the Buick V6 engine coincided with the changes to the engine in the United States.
 The Ecotec engine packed 13 percent more power, an increase of 17 kW over the VR, cut fuel consumption by 5 percent, and increased the compression ratio from 9.0:1 to 9.4:1.
 Holden mated the new engine with a modified version of the GM 4L60-E automatic transmission, bringing improved throttle response and smoother changes between gears.
 Safety features were also improved, with a passenger airbag becoming available.

 The utility version of the VS was released in April 1995.
-The limited edition VS wagon with manual gearbox had a production run of just 300 vehicles.
+The limited edition VS wagon with manual gearbox had a production run of 300 vehicles.

 The VS Commodore was the last of which to be sold as Toyota Lexcens, as Holden and Toyota ended their model-sharing scheme.
 The last Lexcens were built during 1997.

+Model range

+Here is a simple list of the original Model range.